Sony A6500 vs A7

 It is notable that the A7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6500 lacks such a headphone port.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the A7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7 was succeeded by the Sony A7 II.
+Both the A6500 and the A7 have been discontinued, but can regularly be found used on eBay.
+The A7 was replaced by the Sony A7 II, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A6500 Manual (free pdf) or the online Sony A7 Manual.

 So how do things add up?
 Is the Sony A6500 better than the Sony A7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.